Pointed Hopf Algebras with classical Weyl Groups: Introduction

 \section{Introduction}

-The framework of the paper is the classification of finite dimensional complex pointed Hopf algebras with non abelian group $G$.
-It is known that the first necessary step is to consider the Nichols algebras associated to the irreducible Yetter-Drinfeld modules over $G$ and decide if they are finite dimensional or not.
+This paper is a contribution to the classification of finite dimensional complex pointed Hopf algebras with non abelian group $G$.
+It is known that the first necessary step is to consider the Nichols algebras associated to the irreducible Yetter-Drinfeld modules over $G$ and decide if they are finite dimensional or not \cite{AS98,AS02}.
 These irreducible Yetter-Drinfeld modules are easy to classify: they are in one-to -one correspondence with pairs $({\mathcal C}, \rho)$ where ${\mathcal C}$ is a conjugacy class of $G$ and $\rho$ is an irreducible representation of the centralizer of an element in $\mathcal C$.
 In short, it is necessary to see if the dimension of the corresponding Nichols algebra $\mathfrak B({\mathcal C}, \rho)$ is finite or not.
-As pointed out early by Grana, one may start attacking this problem by looking at Nichols subalgebras of $\mathfrak B({\mathcal C}, \rho)$.
+As pointed out early by Gra\~na \cite{Gr00}, one may start attacking this problem by looking at Nichols subalgebras of $\mathfrak B({\mathcal C}, \rho)$.

-This paper deal specifically with the case when $G$ is the Weyl group of a simple Lie algebra.
-The most prominent example is the symmetric group $\mathbb S_n.$ For the group, a fair complete analysis is presented in \cite {AFGV08}, as a culmination of the series papers of \cite {AZ07, AFZ08}.
-The outcome is that all $\mathfrak B({\mathcal C}, \rho)$ have infinite dimension, except for a small list of examples when $n\le 6$ and remarkable cases corresponding to ${\mathcal C}$ = the class of transpositions, and $\rho =$ the restriction of representation sign or a closely related one.
-It is natural to guess that other Weyl group would also be distinguished.
+This paper deals specifically with the case when $G$ is the Weyl group of a simple Lie algebra.
+The most prominent example is the symmetric group $\mathbb S_n.$ For this group, a fairly complete analysis is presented in \cite {AFGV}, as a culmination of the series of papers of \cite {AZ07,AFZ08}.
+The outcome is that all $\mathfrak B({\mathcal C}, \rho)$ have infinite dimension, except for a small list of examples when $n\le 6$ and remarkable cases corresponding to ${\mathcal C}$ = the class of transpositions, and $\rho =$ the restriction of representation sign or a closely related one, whose dimension is still unknown.
+It is natural to guess that the conjugacy class of involutions in other Weyl groups would also be distinguished.